jedgroev/SCC_R_package/README.md

 <!-- # <a name="beforestarting"></a> -->

-Before digging into the subject here is an overview of the rstudio GUI and a list of necessary packages that will help you with building your first R package.
+Before digging into the subject here is an short overview of the rstudio GUI and a list of necessary packages that will help you with building your first R package.

 ## 1.1 Rstudio panels